top of page

 Parking spaces directly abutting commercial properties may not be designated as resident-only.

-This is intended to protect customer access to businesses and avoid restricting commercial activity.
+This provision is intended to protect customer access to businesses and avoid restricting commercial activity immediately adjacent to retail or commercial uses.

 What Would Life Look Like Inside a Resident-Only Area?